Alur, Hassan

-Alur also spelled as Alooru is a town and the taluk headquarters of Alur Taluk in Hassan district in the state of Karnataka, India.
+Alur also spelled as Alooru is a town panchayat and the taluk in Hassan district in the state of Karnataka, India.
 It is 14 km from Hassan City.
 Alur town is offset by 2 km from NH-75.
-Alur has a railway station, named "Alur Halt", located on Mangalore-Hassan line.
+Alur has a railway station, named "Alur Halt", located on Mangalore-Hassan-Mysore line.
 But no train stops at this station.
+Alur became a Full-fledged taluk in the year 1941.